History of Paris: Under Napoleon I (1800–1815)

 In 1806, in imitation of Ancient Rome, Napoleon ordered the construction of a series of monuments dedicated to the military glory of France.
-The first and largest was the Arc de Triomphe, built at the western edge of the city at the Barrière d'Étoile, and finished only in July 1836 during the July Monarchy.
-He ordered the building of the smaller Arc de Triomphe du Carrousel (1806–1808), copied from the arch of Arch of Septimius Severus and Constantine in Rome, in line with the center of the Tuileries Palace.
+The first and largest was the Arc de Triomphe, finished only in July 1836 during the July Monarchy.
+He ordered the building of the smaller Arc de Triomphe du Carrousel (1806–1808), copied from the arch of Arch of Septimius Severus and Constantine in Rome.
 It was crowned with a team of bronze horses that he took from the façade of St Mark's Basilica in Venice.
 The Arc de Triomphe du Carrousel is the easternmost monument of the historical axis of Paris.
-Napoleon's soldiers celebrated his victories with grand parades around the Carrousel.
-He also commissioned the building of the Vendôme Column (1806–10), copied from Trajan's Column in Rome, made of the iron of cannon captured from the Russians and Austrians in 1805.
-At the end of the Rue de la Concorde (given again its former name of Rue Royale on 27 April 1814), he took the foundations of an unfinished church, the Madeleine, which had been started in 1763, and transformed it into the Temple de la Gloire, a military shrine to display the statues of France's most famous generals.
+He also commissioned the building of the Vendôme Column (1806–1810), copied from Trajan's Column in Rome.
+He took the foundations of an unfinished church, the Madeleine, which had been started in 1763, and transformed it into the Temple de la Gloire, a military shrine to display the statues of France's most famous generals.

 Napoleon also looked after the infrastructure of the city, which had been neglected for years.
 In 1802, he began construction of the Canal de l'Ourcq to bring fresh water to the city and built the Bassin de la Villette to serve as a reservoir.
 To distribute the fresh water to the Parisians, he built a series of monumental fountains, the largest of which was the Fontaine du Palmier, on the Place du Châtelet.
 He also began construction of the Canal Saint-Martin to further river transportation within the city.

 Napoleon's last public project, begun in 1810, was the construction of the Elephant of the Bastille, a fountain in the shape of a colossal bronze elephant, twenty-four meters high, which was intended for the center of the Place de la Bastille, but he did not have time to finish it.
 An enormous plaster mockup of the elephant stood in the square for many years after the emperor's final defeat and exile.
-In 1811, Napoleon decreed the building of an immense palace on the Chaillot Hill across the river from the Champ de Mars.
+In 1811, Napoleon decreed the building of an immense palace.
 It was intended to eclipse every palace in Europe in size and luxury, but only the foundations had been laid before Napoleon's fall from power brought an end to the project.